CMC Gum Powder - 20g

 It is best to start with a thicker mix, which you can thin with water if required.
 If the mix is too thin to begin with, the process must be started again from scratch.

 The mix is best applied using s squeezy bottle with a fine point, or a cake decorators bag.

 Mix with frit in powder form and experiment with your quantities to work on depth of colour and transparency.
-Try a 50:50 mix to begin with.
+Try a 50:50 mix by volume to begin with.

 CMC powder burns off cleanly when fired.
 A tack fuse will leave a raised profile to the line, a full fuse will flatten and fully melt the glass.